JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    VALUES(?, ?, ?, ?, ?, ?, ?, ?);
    ```

-6. To clear data in the tables, add the `removeAllLaunches` function:
+6. Add the `removeAllLaunches` function for clearing data in the table:

    ```text
    removeAllLaunches:
    DELETE FROM Launch;
    ```

-7. Finally, declare the `selectAllLaunchesInfo` function to retrieve data:
+7. Finally, declare the `selectAllLaunchesInfo` function for retrieving data:

    ```text
    selectAllLaunchesInfo: